suparnad/AWSEmailMarketing/README.md

 I built this for my **food blog** to send out a weekly newsletter to my subscribers with recipe ideas and seasonal cooking tips.
 Instead of using a paid email tool, I built a **cost-effective and automated solution** using AWS.

+For more details click on <a href="https://medium.com/@suparnadebnath/a-simple-serverless-email-marketing-app-on-aws-using-terraform-47e9c6196bb5">Full blog post</a>

 ---

 ## Technologies Used